Mindaugas Timinskas

-Mindaugas Timinskas (born March 28, 1974) is a Lithuanian former professional basketball player and basketball coach.
-He represented the senior Lithuanian national basketball team.
+Mindaugas Timinskas (born March 28, 1974) is a Lithuanian former professional basketball player and coach.
+He represented the Lithuania national team.

 College career

 Born in Šilutė, Lithuanian SSR, Timinskas played NCAA Division I college basketball, in the United States, at Iona College, from 1993 to 1997.

 Professional career

 After college, Timinskas returned to Lithuania.
 Timinskas began his pro career in the 1997–98 season, after he signed with his home town team of Šilutė.
 At the time, the team was playing in the Lithuanian Basketball League (LKL).

 Timinskas left his main mark in his career, while playing with the Spanish Liga ACB club TAU Cerámica, during the EuroLeague 2000–01 Finals.
 During the finals, he had three double-digit scoring games, most notably with 18 points scored in Game 4, to force the series to a fifth and final contest.
 His rim-rocking dunk in that game, is still remembered as one of the greatest highlights of the EuroLeague's modern era (2001 to present).